pbrucla/fuzzing-lab/02-intro-to-fuzzing.md

 > [!NOTE]
 > There will be many friendly questions in this format that will help you learn more about fuzzing and computers in general.
-> Please try to think about these questions as you try to re-discover the vulnerability in Xpdf.
+> Please try to think about these questions as you work on the activity, and feel free to ask us for help if you don't know the answer.
-> Being able to think about open-ended questions is a skill that will help you in software!

 ## Setup